 Holdover Rent Clauses: Avoid Paying 150–200% After Your Lease Ends

-“Holdover” is what happens when your lease term ends but you’re still in the space—even for a few days because your new location isn’t ready, your buildout ran long, or your move didn’t go as planned.
+“Holdover” is what happens when your lease term ends but you’re still in the space — even for a few days because your new location isn’t ready, your buildout ran long, or your move didn’t go as planned.
+A holdover tenant is a renter who stays in the property after the lease terminates without signing a new one (Cornell LII), and many commercial leases treat that as a default with punitive rent (often 150%–200% of rent), plus damages.
+This guide explains how holdover clauses work, what’s normal, what’s risky, and what tenants negotiate to avoid end-of-lease surprises.

 Holdover vs renewal vs extension (don’t confuse these)

-- Renewal option: you must give notice within a defined window to extend for a new term (see
+- Renewal option: you must give notice within a defined window to extend for a new term (see renewal options and notice deadlines).

-/blog/renewal-options-notice). - Extension / short-term addendum: a written agreement to extend for a few weeks/months.
+- Extension / short-term addendum: a written agreement to extend for a few weeks/months.

 - Holdover: you stayed without a signed extension.